 • Painful periods (dysmenorrhea).
 Pelvic pain and cramping may begin before and extend several days during period and may include lower back and abdominal pain.

 • Pain during bowel movements or urination.
-Most likely during period.
+Most likely during the period.

 • Excessive bleeding.
 Occasional heavy periods (menorrhagia) or bleeding between periods (menometrorrhagia).

 • Pain during intercourse.
-Pain during or after sex is common with endometriosis.
+Pain during or after sex is common with endometriosis treatment.

 • Infertility.
 Endometriosis is first diagnosed in some women who are seeking treatment for infertility.